AnarchyDEL/SeashieldCracked/README.md

-# SeaShield AntiCheat
+# SeaShield AntiCheat FiveM
-seashield source code [AnticheatFivem]
+This is a cracked version / leak source code of the SeaShield fivem in the folders you got TriggersProtect and anticheat.